MrBomber0x001/Go-library/Essentials/Types/Interface.md

 // interfaces here are just like the interface in Typescript
 // anything can implement interface by just implementing the required!
-// there will be an error if we use Reciever as pointer func (d *Dog) Say() string {
+// there will be an error if we use Reciever as pointer // TODO: search why?! func (d *Dog) Say() string {
  return "woof"
 }